ldynia/archcolider/Questions.md

 Can the catalog contain meals out of order but with general availability for ordering within some time frame?
 How often data should be updated?

+2. Can the catalog contain meals out of order but with general availability for ordering within some time frame?
+How often data should be updated?